DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ------|------|------------
 tableRow | [TableRow](#tablerow) | Specifies a table row.
 tableColumn | [TableColumn](#tablecolumn) | Specifies a table column.
-style? | Object | Styles that should be applied to the root cell element. colSpan? | number | The count of columns that the root cell element spans. rowSpan? | number | The count of rows that the root cell element spans.
+colSpan? | number | The count of columns that the root cell element spans. rowSpan? | number | The count of rows that the root cell element spans.